 Message from Chris Willis - Executive Director Student Support Services

-What can I expect from Student Support Services during this closure?
+What can I expect from Student Support Services?

-You can expect us to support you, provided it is safe and we are legally allowed to, as best we can within this new, rapidly changing framework by informing you of resources to support our students and families as we are made aware of them.
-You can expect us to care.
-We would much rather be directly supporting our students during a typical school year but understand that this closure is the safest option for our students.
+Answer: You can expect us to be here, provided it is safe and we are legally allowed to.
+You can expect us to support you within this new, rapidly changing framework by informing you of resources to support our students and families as we are made aware of them.
+You can expect us to care and respond in a timely manner.

-Is the district providing special education and related services to students with disabilities during the school closure?
+Is the district providing services and accommodations to students with disabilities during this time?

-Answer: During this unprecedented time, unfortunately all students, including those with IEP’s will see an impact to their educational progress.
-While schools are closed to students, the school based portion of the IEP teams will be preparing to address student-specific needs resulting from the closure and will address those needs with the full IEP team, including meaningful consultation with parents, when school resumes.
-This is similar to conversations held with parents prior to or after summer break.
+Answer: During this unprecedented time, unfortunately all students, including those with IEP’s and Section 504 Plans will see an impact to their educational progress.
+IEP and Section 504 teams will be preparing to address student-specific needs resulting from the closure last year and will address those needs with the full IEP and Section 504 team.

 Executive Director of Student Support Services